yt-project/libyt/doc/in-situ-python-analysis/jupyter-notebook/frontend.md

 ### User Interface

 This is the same as traditional Jupyter Notebook UI.
 Be careful when sending kernel related instructions (ex: shutdown/interrupt/restart a kernel).
+Interrupting and restarting the kernel is not supported in libyt kernel yet.

 ```{attention}
 If the notebook is connected to libyt kernel, restarting only exits the kernel, and libyt API [`yt_run_JupyterKernel`](../../libyt-api/yt_run_jupyterkernel.md#yt_run_jupyterkernel) returns.
 It won't restart another kernel by itself.